SACRIFICE PRE-TAX SALARY INTO SUPER

 OTHER KEY CONSIDERATIONS

-- From 1 July 2018, if certain eligibility criteria are met, you may be able to carry forward unused concessional cap amounts.
-This may enable you to make concessional contributions in excess of the annual cap in a future year.
+From 1 July 2018, if certain eligibility criteria are met, you may be able to carry forward unused concessional cap amounts.
+This may enable you to make concessional contributions in excess of the annual cap from 1 July 2019.

 PERSONAL DEDUCTIBLE CONTRIBUTIONS